benitoss/ColorLight_FPGA_boards/README.md

 ## How to Update IceStudio and Apio to support these boards

-Download the Windows WIP version of IceStudio **icestudio-0.5.1w202106050906** from https://downloads.icestudio.io/
+Download the Windows WIP version of IceStudio **0.5.1w202106261206** from https://downloads.icestudio.io/
 The required files are included already in the nightly version of IceStudio, so you can go to the APPIO section directly.

+The last version of ICeStudio will be include the apio-0.6.7 version, so you only need to follow the first step below

 **APIO**
 1)  In the folder   -> **C:\Users\your_user\\.icestudio\apio\packages**
 Add the files of [toolchain-ecp5.zip](https://github.com/benitoss/ColorLight_FPGA_boards/blob/main/Icestudio_update_boards/toolchain-ecp5.zip?raw=true) file

+**Next stpes only are necessary if your apio version is below apio-0.6.7 version**

 2)  In the folder    --> **C:\Users\your_user\\.icestudio\apio**
 Overwrite profile.json file of [profile.zip](https://github.com/benitoss/ColorLight_FPGA_boards/blob/main/Icestudio_update_boards/profile.zip?raw=true) file
 3)   In the folder   --> **C:\Users\your_user\\.icestudio\venv\Lib\site-packages\apio\resources**